 Lori Furbush leads group classes, private sessions, workshops, and retreats both locally in Santa Rosa, Sonoma County, California, and around the world in amazing locations including Bali, Japan, Costa Rica, Peru, Thailand, and Bhutan.
-She is currently serving her second term as Chairperson for the National Qigong Association.
+She has served two terms as Chairperson for the National Qigong Association.
 Teaching since 2001, Lori has over 1,000 hours of training and holds many certifications in Qigong, Tai Chi, Yoga, and Reiki, and is currently training in MBSR (Mindfulness-Based Stress Reduction).
 She enjoys adapting these practices for the mainstream public, as well as for special populations, leading classes in hospitals, cancer groups, and psychiatric programs.

 Lori has created an extensive series of forms called Red Dragonfly Tai Chi Qigong, a flowing blend of Qigong and Tai Chi movements, which she teaches in classes and offers on DVDs for home practice.
 Lori creates a relaxed, nurturing space that allows you to cultivate your own healing power and, like the Red Dragonfly (see story on this page), participate in your journey of transition and transformation.